Shingles (Herpes Zoster)

-What is herpes zoster?
+What is shingles?

 What are the symptoms of shingles?

 Shingles most often occurs on the trunk and buttocks.
-However, it may appear on the arms,
+It may also appear on the arms,

 Pain, burning, tingling, or itching on one part of your face or body

 Rash, which can appear up to 5 days after and first looks like small, red spots that

 Blisters which turn yellow and dry